SPL-IT-app/spl.it/README.md

 </div>

 ---
-🔪 $PL/IT is cross platform app for fair tab splitting that uses Google's [Cloud Vision API](https://cloud.google.com/vision/docs/ocr) to parse text from receipts.
+🔪 $PL/IT is a mobile tab splitting app for friends who go out to eat but have different spending habits. iOS and Android users can upload photos of receipts, and claim ownership of each item in that receipt.
+Once the event is closed, each user is shown how much s/he should pay or charge other users in the event.

 ## Development
-This app was developed using [Expo](https://expo.io/tools)
+This was built using Google's [Cloud Vision API](https://cloud.google.com/vision/docs/ocr), with a front end in [React Native](https://facebook.github.io/react-native/) and a back-end in [Firebase](https://firebase.google.com/).

+We wrote a custom algorithm to parse the results from Google's API into receipt line items, which we store in Firebase's real-time database.
+Firebase supports not only our app's database and authentication, but also user interaction.
+With Firebase, we learned how to use a non-relational database, and how to set up subscriptions to an SDK to handle queries in real-time.

+### To get started:
 1. Clone the repository to your local computer
-2. Run npm install
+2. Run `npm install`
-3. In terminal run: expo start

 ## Contributors
 * [Brittany Hill](https://github.com/ibrittanyhill)